KenzieFarkas/CRUDFinal/README.md

 Behind the Scenes:

-The types of code I used were php and html, I chose these two becuase they seemed to be the most effiecent and I had a properly working HTML file from a previous project.
+The types of code I used were php, html, and SQL.
+I chose these two becuase they seemed to be the most effiecent and I had a properly working HTML file from a previous project.
 A majority of the code from this project was taken from online sources on cloud 9 and edited in order to fit the needs of my tables and databases.

 About the Author: